BartMassey/fml/README.md

-# FML - A Fantasy Movie League™ Solver
+# fml - A Fantasy Movie League™ Solver
 Copyright (c) 2017 Po Huit

+`fml` is a Python program that optimizes
-FML is a brute-force depth-first solver for optimizing [*Fantasy Movie League™*](http://fantasymovieleague.com) picks.
-The solver finds an optimal lineup given prices and predictions: both prices and predictions must be provided by the user.
+[*Fantasy Movie League™*](http://fantasymovieleague.com)
+picks.
+The solver finds an optimal lineup given prices and
+predictions: both prices and predictions must be provided by the user.

 ## Usage

+This program should work with Python 2, Python 3 or [PyPy](http://pypy.org).
+(Python 2 is likely to be fastest, while PyPy is likely slowest [!] due to compilation time.)
-This program requires Python: should work with both Python 2 and Python 3.
-Try it out on the provided sample by running
+Try `fml` out on the provided sample by running

       python fml.py lineup.csv

-The input may also be provided on standard input.
-The output for the sample input looks like this:
+(The input may also be provided on standard input.)
+The output for the provided sample input should look like this:

       6 Car Heists
       2 Carbots